Dr Joseph Ndunguru

 Organisation: Tanzania Agricultural Research Institute (TARI-Mikocheni), Tanzania

-Dr Joseph Ndunguru is Head of the Mikocheni Agricultural Research Institute (MARI) in Tanzania and principle investigator on several research initiatives, including the programme Disease Diagnostics for Sustainable Cassava Productivity in Africa (which is co-funded by the Bill & Melinda Gates Foundation and UK DFID).
+Dr Joseph Ndunguru is Head of the Mikocheni Agricultural Research Institute (MARI) in Tanzania and principle investigator on several research initiatives, including the project Disease Diagnostics for Sustainable Cassava Productivity in Africa (which is co-funded by the Bill & Melinda Gates Foundation and UK DFID).

 In September 2012, Dr Ndunguru received a presidential medal for Scientific Discoveries and Research Excellence.
 In 2011 he received the award for Best National Agricultural Research Scientist.
 He is an Adjunct Professor at the Nelson Mandela African Institute of Science and Technology and is also the National Biotechnology Research Coordinator for Tanzania.